manoj-smoothstack/cpp_training/Week2/Practice.md

 ```

 6. Modify the BigNumber class to handle variable logic that detects overflow.
-If you detect an overflow with regular "*"
+If you detect an overflow with regular "\*"
-operator, then you resort to use the long multiplication, otherwise you use the regular "*" multiplication.
+operator, then you resort to use the long multiplication, otherwise you use the regular "\*" multiplication.
 The user is
 transparent to this functionality.
 They send in numbers, big or small, but you will need to use variable logic to determine
 which form of multiplication you need to use.
-Always prefer the "*" multiplication over the long multiplication whenever it
+Always prefer the "\*" multiplication over the long multiplication whenever it
 is feasible.
-Note that instances A and B may be small numbers to fit in a long int, but A.*B may not fit in a long int.
+Note that instances A and B may be small numbers to fit in a long int, but A\*B may not fit in a long int.
 So when you write the detection logic for overflow, you will need to write code that predicts an overflow without performing
 the actual multiplication.
-This way you can avoid the actual "*" multiplication before you try a long multiplication, hence
+This way you can avoid the actual "\*" multiplication before you try a long multiplication, hence
 avoiding two separate multiplications.